v3io/flex-fuse/README.md

 Requierments:
  - install v3io-fuse

+## Security and Session Authentication
+Access to iguazio data platform must be authenticated, each identity may have different read or write permissions to individual files and directories.
+The username and password are provided through Kubernetes secrets (see example below), or by using `username` and `password`  options.

+The username and password strings are used to form a unique user session per application container.

 ## Example POD YAML using the driver:
 (note the Authentication feature is still not enabled and should be ignored)